 4. As you move further from the rim, you will notice that your “swishes” result in the ball bouncing back to you each time.
 You won’t even have to move to rebound your shots if they “swish.”
 Your rotation (ball spin) and perfect shot hitting the back of the net will cause the ball to hit the floor and backspin towards you each time.

 6. Challenge yourself to at least tie your personal best, or beat it, before moving on to other shooting areas.
 The idea is to become a 90%+ free throw shooter consistently.
-To do that, you want to be able to make 9 of 10 or 10 of 10 in this warmup.
+To do that, you want to eventually be able to make 9 of 10 or 10 of 10 in this warmup.

-Six Step Perimeter Work
+Eight Step Perimeter Work

 After satisfying your free throw shooting goals, you are now ready to work on other areas and your perimeter game.